Kelli McNichols Art

 I am not affiliated nor sponsored by the brands of the products I list below.
 They are merely materials that I enjoy using.
 I have not posted links to products as these are available to purchase at all good local and online art suppliers and larger retailers.

 Watercolors are available in tubes or pans.
-The brands I most often use are VanGogh Watercolors and White Nights Watercolors.
+The watercolors I use are from VanGogh and Winsor & Newton.

-The endless array of watercolor paper can seem overwhelming.
-Look for paper that is labeled as 140 lbs or 300 gsm.
+When purchasing watercolor paper look for ones that are labeled as 140 lbs or 300 gsm.
 The heavier the paper is the more water it will be able to hold without warping/cockling.
 Warping occurs because paper fibers expand when wet.
 Personally, I don't have a problem if this happens because the paper can be flattened once the painting is dry.
 My go to watercolor papers are:

 Bee Paper Aquabee 100% cotton watercolor sheets